 Procopius’ description fits very well the lower coastal regions of the Netherlands in the sixth century.
 Not only because of the geographical location and the economic combination of agriculture and sea trade.
 Also because it is described as an area under the sphere of influence of the Franks.
 This, very much comparable with the account in Beowulf of King Hygelac raiding Frisia in the lower River Rhine region in the year 516, but who was killed by the Franks.
 Not by the Frisians.
 Read our post Ornament of the Gods found in a mound of clay on this historic disaster of the Geats.

 As to why Britain ended up with all the dead souls, is not being told by Procopius.
-Of course, the whole story has many similarities with the Greek myth of the ferryman Charon, who ferried the dead across the river Styx.
-This river separated the world of the living with the world of the dead.
+Of course, the whole story has many similarities with the Greek myth of the ferryman Charon, who ferried the dead across the River Styx.
+This river separated the world of the living from the world of the dead.
 Charon had to be paid an obol, a coin, otherwise no crossing was possible.
 Only, whereas Charon had to do everything alone, in the account of Procopius the work of Charon was divided over many men.
 And, the cunning Franks bought off the whole ferry fee as well, and made the Frisians do it without any payment.
 We are curious how this arrangement will be affected with the Brexit, soon.

 Solleveld boat grave